Landry Walker

-Biography
+Career

 Landry Walker is the co-creator (with artist Eric Jones) of a number of comic book series, and was a regular contributor to Disney Adventures Magazine during the last several years of its run.
 He is known for his all-ages comics work, such as Supergirl: Cosmic Adventures in the 8th Grade, Batman: The Brave and the Bold and The Incredibles comic series.
 Walker is also a contributing writer for the gaming website Elder-Geek.

 In 2012 Del Rey released an original Odd Thomas graphic novel written by Walker with series creator Dean Koontz.
 The book reached number 7 on the New York Times Best Sellers list for Graphic Novels.
 More recently, Walker began a new comic series (again with longtime collaborator Eric Jones) for Image Comics called Danger Club about a brutal world of teenage superheroes.

-He is the co-creator of the internationally broadcast cartoon series called Scary Larry, which is an adaptation of his comic series titled Little Gloomy.
+Walker is the co-creator of the internationally broadcast cartoon series called Scary Larry, which is an adaptation of his comic series titled Little Gloomy.